adambard/learnxinyminutes-docs/julia.html.markdown

 abstract type Cat end  # just a name and point in the type hierarchy

 # Abstract types cannot be instantiated, but can have subtypes.
+using InteractiveUtils  # defines the subtype and supertype function
 # For example, Number is an abstract type
 subtypes(Number) # => 2-element Array{Any,1}:
                  #     Complex{T<:Real}